gtesei/SelfDrivingCars/P3-CarND-Behavioral-Cloning/writeup_report.md

 #### 3. Model parameter tuning

-The model used an adam optimizer (model.py line 138), that is an algorithm for first-order gradient-based optimization of stochastic objective functions, based on adaptive estimates of lower-order moments.
+The model used an __Adam optimizer__  (model.py line 138), that is an algorithm for first-order gradient-based optimization of stochastic objective functions, based on adaptive estimates of lower-order moments.
 For further details, see [Diederik P. Kingma et al, _ADAM: A METHOD FOR STOCHASTIC OPTIMIZATION_, arXiv:1412.6980v8 [cs.LG] 23 Jul 2015](https://arxiv.org/pdf/1412.6980v8.pdf).

 #### 4. Appropriate training data